Carlangueitor/gwf/README.md

 Usage: gwf <COMMAND>

 Commands:
-  new     Create a new feature branch with a conventional commit message finish  Commit changes and run a post-commit command help    Print this message or the help of the given subcommand(s)
+  nfb     Create a new feature branch with a conventional commit message finish  Commit changes and run a post-commit command help    Print this message or the help of the given subcommand(s)